caleb-harrison/SeatGeek-API/README.md

 3. **Command (⌘)-R:** Select your desired device simulator and run the application

 _Note: If you would like to check out recommendation features, favorite an event and check "Simulator" -> "Debug" -> "Location" to change the location._

-### Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

 ## 📄 License